finzzz/bucktrix/README.md

 ## Things to note
 - Bucktrix should be installed in a machine where its privileges are being limited.
 - Bucktrix responds to command from control user which is in the same **encrypted** room.
-- It is also possible to send one-shot message using `./bucktrix send`.
+- It is also possible to send one-shot message.
 - `trigger` are used to differentiate when/where bucktrix is being called.
 - **Do not** use Bucktrix in a room where you cannot trust all participants.

-# Getting started
-The fastest way to install is via `pip`.
-For testing purposes, I have built debian based binary which is available in `dist` folder.
-Otherwise, you need to build it manually.

-## Installation
+# Installation
-### Requirements
+## Requirements
 - libolm3
 - libolm-dev (must be version 3.x)
 - poetry (manual build only)